jangjaelee/aws-iamkey-checker/README.md

 &nbsp;

-Set Up Kubernetes for AWS Credentials:
+## Kubernetes Setup for AWS Credentials
-- If you are using IRSA on EKS, skip this step
+If you're not using IAM Roles for Service Accounts (IRSA) in EKS, you'll need to create a Kubernetes Secret to store your AWS credentials:
 ```bash
 kubectl create secret generic secret-aws-credentials -n aikc \
   --from-literal=aws_access_key_id=<YOUR_AWS_ACCESS_KEY_ID> \